Tickets are on sale now for The Shark is Broken’s 2021 run in London’s West End.

 A sell-out, critically acclaimed hit of the Edinburgh Festival Fringe 2019, The Shark is Broken reveals the hilarious and moving behind-the-scenes drama on one of Hollywood’s all-time biggest blockbusters, Steven Spielberg’s Jaws.

-The play is co-written by Robert Shaw’s son Ian, who also plays his father, and Joseph Nixon.
+The play is co-written by Robert Shaw’s son Ian and Joseph Nixon.

 Ian Shaw said: “I first watched Jaws when I was about eight.
 I loved it, even though it terrified me!
 Like many others, sharks inhabited my dreams, and swimming was off the menu.